sannlynnhtun-coding/tailwind-dotnetcore/README.md

 ---

 With these steps, your ASP.NET 7 MVC project is now configured to use Tailwind CSS, allowing you to take advantage of Tailwind's utility-first approach to styling.

+**Reference:**
+For additional details, you can refer to the [Tailwind ASP.NET MVC integration guide](https://github.com/angeldev96/tailwind-aspdotnet).